ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * Unique device ID (Please note that this is not tied into the device hardware in any way - it is simply a randomly generated identifier.)
 * Cryptographic signature by the address owner, to prevent tampering or falsifying presence information

 As clients cease communicating, their PL records will age and be removed from the list.
-This will keep the Presence List accurate with only the currently online clients.
+This will keep the Presence List accurate and populated by the currently online clients only.
 This function enables, for example, the Spixi client to know where the messages should be delivered, even if the recipient has multiple connected devices on different networks.

 # 4. Implementation Details